 I am greeted with “Dad, are you wearing lipstick?”

 “You’ve got orange something all over your lips,” my daughter says laughing.

 And we all head off to the kitchen following the pong of delicious wild garlic kimchi.

 - 1kg of wild garlic leaves and stems

 - 75g of course Korean red pepper powder known as gochugaru

 - Wash the wild garlic leaves and stems.
 Shake dry and roughly chop.

 - In a bowl combine and mix well the Korean red pepper, grated ginger, grated daikon, sea lettuce, sea salt and ume shiso.

-- Add this paste to the chopped wild garlic leaves and using your hands, throughly squeeze and press the wild garlic until everything is covered with the paste and there is decent amount of liquid coming from the mixture.
+- Add this paste to the chopped wild garlic leaves and using your hands, thoroughly squeeze and press the wild garlic until everything is covered with the paste and there is a decent amount of liquid coming from the mixture.